About TRC Sexual Abuse & Rape Support – Greater Manchester

 We will not judge you or tell you what to do.

-The purpose of Trafford Rape Crisis is to provide a free, confidential and non-judgmental support service run by women for women and girls who have experienced any form of sexual violence at any time in their lives.
-Trafford Rape Crisis provides emotional support and practical information by telephone and email.
+The purpose of TRC is to provide a free, confidential and non-judgmental support service run by women for women and girls who have experienced any form of sexual violence at any time in their lives.
+TRC provides emotional support and practical information by telephone, email, Live Chat and our counselling service.
 Support is also provided through medical, police and court procedures.

 Sexual violence is any unwanted sexual act or activity.
 There are many different kinds of sexual violence, including but not restricted to: rape, sexual assault, child sexual abuse, sexual harassment, rape within marriage / relationships, forced marriage, so-called honour-based violence, female genital mutilation, trafficking, sexual exploitation, and ritual abuse.